 50% or more of the total time (including travelling) occurs in school hours.

-As mentioned above school hours do not include the normal midday break.
+School hours do not include the normal midday break.

 A residential visit is in school hours if:

 The number of school sessions missed is 50% or more than the number of half days spent on the visit (including travel).